-As of July 10, 2020, National MI has aligned with all of Fannie Mae's and Freddie Mac's (GSE's) temporary COVID-19 changes for AUS and Non-AUS loans with one exception (overlay).
-National MI requires that a borrower in an active COVID-19 forbearance seeking new financing provide a written explanation to confirm the hardship that caused the COVID-19 forbearance is not on-going and is unlikely to recur.
+National MI has aligned with all of Fannie Mae's and Freddie Mac's (GSE's) temporary COVID-19 changes for AUS and Non-AUS loans.

 National MI will continue to monitor future GSE updates and, as referenced in TrueGuide Section 1.1, future GSE changes are eligible for insurance on the same effective dates announced by the GSEs unless otherwise communicated by National MI.
 (Note: National MI's Bulletins are located at www.nationalmi.com/bulletins/.)